Special Educational Needs Information Report

 - How is the decision made about how much support my child will receive?

-- These decisions are made in consultation with the class teacher, SENCo and headteacher together with any outside agencies.
+- These decisions are made in consultation with the class teacher, SENDCo and head teacher together with any outside agencies.
 They are based upon regular tracking of pupil progress and the results of any external assessments.
 Parents/carers and pupils will also be involved in this process.

 - Promoting independence for all our pupils is key to effective learning.